jgarr16/jrgarrigues.github.io/_posts/2018-05-16-waterleak.md

 A couple days later, color-matched caulking filled the gaps between the casements and the siding and we've never had a leak on the front wall of the basement since.

-...but there are other walls...
+...but there are other walls!